KWR-Water/hgc/docs/source/tutorial.rst

     df.sc

-Internally, these methods call the method `get_phreeqpython_solutions` to retrieve instances of the `phreeqpython` `Solution` class.
-These solutions can also be available to the user by calling
+Internally, these methods call the method `get_phreeqpython_solutions` to retrieve instances of the PhreeqPython `Solution` class. `PhreeqPython <https://github.com/Vitens/phreeqpython>`_ is a Python package that allows the use of the Geochemical modeling package PhreeqC from within Python.
+HGC leverages this package to have a PhreeqC solution (or actually a PhreeqPython solution) for every row of the `SamplesFrame`.
+These are available to the user by calling

 .. ipython:: python
    :okexcept: